George Shilling's tour of Real World Studios

 Chris Lord Alge at the controls of the SSL in the Big Room

 The studio comprises the Big Room and the Wooden Room.
 Both can be used together or, if budgets and requirements dictate, both can work as seperate studios.
 The Wooden Room, as seen in this tour, has it's own SSL AWS console with Neve side-car plus monitoring which can be located in the booth or out in the studio area.
 The Big Room is vast and has effectively a drum booth at the rear of the control room, loads of playing space at the rear with a booth to the front right.
 There's also a machine room on the front left which could be used as further isolation (we think).

 There's now a new Dolby ATMOS room and George let's us have a quick look in there and we hope to cover this in more depth at some later date.

 Our photo taken way back when the SSL K Series console was being installed in the Big Room

 The old. smaller SSL 'Work Room', and Stone Room is now part of the studio's offices so sadly isn't available any longer.

 Stone cottages with a village feel are perfect to set up home in.
 Rest areas tucked away in nook and crannies provide space.
 The dining facilities are superb.
 The grounds also offer lots of space and air.

 Again, their standards of accommodation, food, atmosphere and comfort are what define a top residential studio.
 Run by very competent staff with huge knowledge and understanding of the artists requirements guarantee perfect sessions.

-Studio Manager, Owen Leach, and Studio Director, Mike Large, have created a studio that must rank high on the worlds top studio charts.
+Tim Oliver, Owen Leach (retired), and Studio Director, Mike Large, have created a studio that must rank high on the worlds top studio charts.

 Dickie Chappell uses the SSL C300 to record a live gig at Real World